FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 <code>Users/.../Document/FLUX SE/Spat Revolution</code>

-> *An example of a script file is the [customSpeakerArrangement](https://public.3.basecamp.com/p/rQStK3igPkaXisYS4Gs5sJ2g/upload/download/customSpeakerArrangement.py?disposition=attachment) that can be used as a method to add arrangements to Spat Revolution.*
+> *An example of a script file is the [customSpeakerArrangement](https://public.3.basecamp.com/p/rQStK3igPkaXisYS4Gs5sJ2g/upload/download/customSpeakerArrangement.py?disposition=attachment) that can be used as a method to add arrangements to SPAT Revolution.*